-Mechanical Engineering is generally understood to emphasize on energy, including its transformation from one form to another, its transmission, and its utilisation, and on applied mechanics, and design.
-The mechanical engineering undergraduate and graduate programmes provide excellent technical background for persons who want to work in fluid mechanics and heat transfer, environmental pollution control, and other multidisciplinary professions where a good understanding of technology is often very important.
-Throughout the study programmes, considerable emphasis is placed on the development of systematic procedures for analysis and design, and on the responsible use of technology.
+Mechanical Engineering is generally understood to emphasize on energy, including its transformation from one form to another, its transmission, and its utilization, and on applied mechanics, and design.
+The mechanical engineering undergraduate and graduate programs provide excellent technical background for persons who want to work in mechanics (solid/fluid) and heat transfer, energy, environmental pollution control, and other multidisciplinary professions where a good understanding of technology is often very important.
+Throughout the study programs, considerable emphasis is placed on the development of systematic procedures for analysis and design, and on the responsible use of technology.